-To make each and every comment available on a single page, the WordPress will increase the page size.
-This will affect the overall loading speed pretty very much especially if you are on a shared hosting server.
+To make each and every comment available on a single page, WordPress will increase the page size.
+This will affect the overall loading speed pretty very much, especially if you are on a shared hosting server.

 Sucuri firewall and protection plugin is something every WordPress user should have.

-Sucuri helps you to speed up your site by elimination the spam and fake bot traffic from your server and on the same note, it protects you from brute force and other attacks.
+Sucuri helps you to speed up your site by eliminating the spam and fake bot traffic from your server and on the same note, it protects you from brute force and other attacks.

-With sucuri, you will save the precious bandwidth on your server by giving more speed and resource access to your real users rather than distributing the resources to fake online bots which are useless.
+With Sucuri, you will save the precious bandwidth on your server by giving more speed and resource access to your real users rather than distributing the resources to fake online bots that are useless.

-It can also impact your user’s experience as they would have to wait too long and it might happen that they won’t see some elements on your site if they are having a slow internet connection.
+It can also impact your user’s experience as they would have to wait too long and it might happen that they won’t see some elements on your site if they have a slow internet connection.

-That’s it.
-I hope these plugin would definitely help you to get your WordPress website load faster.
-I would suggest you to keep updating any of the plugins you have installed currently as well as the one you will in future.
+I hope the plugins listed here would help you to get your WordPress website to load faster.
+I would suggest you keep updating any of the plugins you have installed currently as well as the ones you will in the future.